britiger/whosthat/README.md

 ## License

-All this is written by Ilya Zverev and licensed WTFPL: do whatever you want with it.
+The original is written by Ilya Zverev and licensed WTFPL: do whatever you want with it.
+PostgreSQL-Version by Christopher Lorenz